Sodha

-Sodha are a Hindu Rajput clan residing in Pakistan and India.
+Sodha (سوڍا) is a Rajput clan residing in India and Pakistan.
+They are an off-shoot of the Parmar Rajputs and claims Agnivanshi descent.

 History

-They are off-shoot of Parmara Rajputs, who once controlled regions of Malwa and later North-West parts of Rajasthan.
-The area around Suratgarh was called 'Sodhawati' and south-east of Bhatner was once occupied by the Sodha Rajputs before being evicted from these regions by Bhati Rajputs, after which they moved their base to Thar desert.
+They are an off-shoot of Parmara Rajputs, who once controlled regions of Malwa and later northwestern parts of Rajasthan.
+The area around Suratgarh was called 'Sodhawati' and south-east of Bhatner was once occupied by the Sodha Rajputs before being evicted from these regions by Bhati Rajputs, after which they moved their base to Thar Desert.

-Sodha Rajputs, based in Umerkot district of Pakistan's Sindh, are one of the clans, which are off-shoots of the Parmar Rajput dynasty that reigned over Malwa in central India from the 9th century onwards till 13th century.
+Sodha Rajputs, based in Umerkot district of Pakistan's Sindh, are one of the clans, which are off-shoots of the Parmar Rajput dynasty that reigned over Malwa in central India from the 9th to the 13th century.
 The Sodhas controlled Tharparak (Thar) in the southeast of the Sindh province in Pakistan.

-Sodha Rajputs are one of few Hindu Rajput clans still living in Pakistan.
+Sodha Rajputs are one of the few Hindu Rajput clans still living in Pakistan.
 The history of Sodha Rajputs is also recorded in book named "Sodhayan" authored by Chimanji Kavia in early 20th century and published in 1887 at Jodhpur.